 To successfully complete the challenge, each group must prepare a video (max 2 min).
 The video should convince the audience you have a good understanding of the specific problem that you try to solve and that hint the intervention that you plan to design to solve that problem.
-Each group should prepare a 2-page report and send it to the TA together with the video by deadline.
+Each group should prepare a 2-page report as a working document to be able to answer all the questions during the lecture.
 Use the following scheme:

 - Brief description of context